wizaplace/starterkit/README.md

 ```
 $ git clone git@github.com:wizaplace/starterkit.git
 $ cd starterkit/
-$ make dev-from-scratch
+$ vagrant up
 ```

 The website is now reachable at [http://demo.loc/](http://demo.loc/).

-At any time you can rebuild everything by running `make dev-from-scratch` again.
+At any time you can rebuild everything by running `vagrant provision`.

 ## Customization